-I don't need folders by date because the photos already have the time and date metadata stored inside.
+I don’t need folders by date because the photos already have the time and date metadata.
 You do keep your camera clock set properly, right?
 I knew you did.

 On import, I also use a Color Label to mark the photos To Be Reviewed.
-That makes it easy to do the editing process to cull the photos later when I'm in the mood to work on editing.
-I simply create a Smart Collection for photos tagged with Las Vegas and a color label of To Be Reviewed.
+That makes it easy to do the editing process to cull the photos later when I’m in the mood to work on editing.
+I create a Smart Collection for photos tagged with Las Vegas and a To Be Reviewed color label.

 When I review my photos, I’ll add keywords to identify the images I want to find later.